-Most readers of the Bible make an understandable but unwarranted assumption when considering the people of Israel: They believe that today's Jews are the biblical children of Israel.
-Pat Higgins, however, explodes this erroneous assumption with multiple passages from Scripture that show that modern-day Jews are just a fraction of those whom the Bible calls "Israelites."
-This is a distinction we must understand if we wish to grasp vital truths in God's Word.
+Modern-day Jews are just a fraction of those whom the Bible calls 'Israelites.'
+This is a distinction we must understand to grasp vital truths in God's Word.

-As he aged, Solomon listened to his foreign wives and fell into idolatry.
-For this, Charles Whitaker shows, God divided his kingdom between Israel and Judah, but promised that a king of Judaic lineage will alway rule Israel—another search criterion in the quest to locate modern Israel.
+God divided Solomon's kingdom between Israel and Judah, but promised that a king of Judaic lineage will always rule Israel—another key to finding Israel.

 The history of Israel is not only a fascinating study, but it also reveals important facts and principles necessary for proper understanding of prophecy.
 Once Isreal is identified prophetically, Bible prophecy opens up and God's plan becomes plain!